hankbao/libreboot/docs/install/t500_external.md

 they still have the original Lenovo BIOS present.
 This guide can also be followed (adapted) if you brick your T500, to know how to recover.

+W500 is also mostly compatible with this guide.

 Libreboot T400 {#t400}
 ==============